Harvey Milk Youth Voices Contest

 Stories must be accompanied by a relevant photo of the author.

-To submit a video entry, create a short video that answers the essay question below, upload it to YouTube, and email the video link to [email protected] with the completed, signed application.
+To submit a video entry, create a short video that answers the essay question below, upload it to YouTube, and email the video link to [email protected] along with the completed, signed application.
 Please note: You must upload video to an empty YouTube account that does not have other videos associated with your account.

 Once essays and videos are submitted, they become the property of Greater Palm Springs Pride to determine prize notifications and publication.
 If an essay or video is selected as a prize winner, Greater Palm Springs Pride reserves publishing rights.
 Greater Palm Springs Pride reserves the right to publish or display essays and videos online, within the community and at the breakfast.